 In 2007 Kathryn was selected in as one of Photo District News (PDN) 30 Emerging Photographers to Watch,in 2008 she wan The Aftermath Project grant, the Inge Morath Award and the Enzo Baldoni Award, in 2009 the Enzo Baldoni Award with a collective project of the Prospekt agency group.

 In 2011 she is recipient of Marseilles-Provence-2013 (European Union-initiated project) artist residency, to continue her long-term work “Memory of Trees”.

 Kathryn works were exhibited at Noorderlicht Festival, “Warzone” group exhibition; Rencontres d’Arles, “La Nuit de l’Année” (Night of the Year); Reportage Atri Festival, Atri, Italy; Lumix Photo Festival, Hannover, Germany; Look3 Festival of the Photograph; San Fedele Gallery, Milan, Italy; Save L’Aquila Project, Santa Monica, CA, USA; Sheehan Gallery at Whitman College, Walla Walla, WA; The Gage Gallery, Chicago.

 In 2011 she was Participant in the Plat(t)form Fotomuseum Winterthur, Zurich, Switzerland.

 Her work has appeared in publications including The New Yorker, The New York Times Magazine, TIME, Newsweek, U.S. News & World Report, Stern, and “D” La Repubblica (Italy), Zoom, Io Donna (Italy).

-Kathryn is based in Rome.
+Kathryn is currently based in Geneva.